ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+speaking of another&#x27;s faults, .
+Pray,
+don&#x27;t forgot your own ; v Remember thoau
+in hornes of gloss - Should seldom throw
+a stouv, r « 11 &gt; If »ve have nothing
+else to do Dut talk of those who sin,
+-Xis botter to commence at homo, &#x27; &#x27;?&#x27;
- that point begin.
+And from that point begin.
 Wo have
 noriaht to judge a man 1 Until he&#x27;s
 fairly tried ; .
 Should we not like his
 company ( We know tho world is wide.